glurp/rfilter/README.md

 plotting is global : one session generate one raster image, containing one zone plot with one or several curve/barrgraph.

-Raster file name (in /tmp) is printed at the end.
+Raster file name generated, (in /tmp) is printed at the end.

 ```
 plot(*v)                       : register some value in only-one curve, plot line at end